 In this post, you will learn how to enable and use SMTP DANE with DNSSEC in Exchange Online.

 While outbound SMTP DANE with DNSSEC in Exchange Online has been enabled since 2022, Microsoft is currently rolling out inbound SMTP DANE with DNSSEC in Exchange Online.
-It is currently in public preview, with General Availability expected in October 2024.
 In an earlier blog post, I explained how SMTP DANE with DNSSEC works together on a mail and web server.

 A short recap: